MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 	print(obj.name) -- display: myobj

-Here, [#f2]_ ``obj`` is the variable holding the object while the *string* :var:`'myobj'` is the name of the object.
+Here, [#f2]_ :literal:`obj` is the variable holding the object while the *string* :var:`'myobj'` is the name of the object.
 It is important to distinguish well the variable that holds the *object* from the object's name that holds the *string*, because they are very often named the same.

 It is possible to define attributes during object creation or afterward: